mixstam1821/Xenia/README.md

 # Xenia

-**A satellite and climate NetCDF viewer, fine-tuned for MTG/FCI.**
+**A satellite and climate NetCDF viewer, fine-tuned for MTG FCI & LI products.**

 Xenia is a FastAPI-based web application for exploring EUMETSAT Meteosat Third Generation (MTG) satellite products, alongside a wide range of climate and atmospheric science NetCDF files.
-Drop a file in, pick a variable, and get a georeferenced map — no GIS software, no Python scripts, no configuration.
+Drop a file in, pick a variable, and get a georeferenced map on an interactive 3D globe.

 It is built for people who work with satellite data professionally: researchers, forecasters, and data engineers who need to quickly inspect what is actually inside a file, visualize it correctly, and move on.